Discover HAE signs and symptoms

-HAE attacks are unpredictable
+HAE attacks can be unpredictable

 Also called subcutaneous, these swelling attacks usually affect the face, hands, feet and genitals.
 Although subcutaneous swelling can be accompanied by redness, it usually doesn't itch.
 Before HAE is diagnosed, these kinds of attacks are commonly misdiagnosed as allergic reactions, but antihistamines, glucocorticoids and epinephrine don't help treat the swelling in an HAE attack.

 Before HAE is diagnosed, abdominal attacks can be confused with other medical emergencies and lead to unnecessary surgical procedures.
-In fact, 19–24% of people with HAE have reported undergoing unnecessary surgical procedures as a result of misdiagnosed abdominal attacks.
+In fact, 19%–24% of people with HAE have reported undergoing unnecessary surgical procedures as a result of misdiagnosed abdominal attacks.†